isomerpages/moe-stmargaretsec/_announcements/Canteen Stall Advertisement.md

 </ul>
 <p>Please submit the documents to the school’s General Office or email to&nbsp;
 <a href="mailto:owyong_siew_leng@schools.gov.sg" rel="noopener noreferrer nofollow" target="_blank">owyong_siew_leng@schools.gov.sg</a>(Attention: Administration Manager)
-by the closing date 7 January 2026, 5.00 pm.
+by the closing date 6 February 2026, 5.00 pm.
 We regret that late applications will not be accepted.</p>
 <p><strong><u>Interview and Food Tasting</u></strong>
 </p>